MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 ## Configure the sample Android mobile application

-To enable authentication and access to web API resources, configure the sample by following these steps:
+To enable authentication and access to Microsoft Graph resources, configure the sample by following these steps:

 1. In Android Studio, open the project that you cloned.